HollowMan6/02239-Data-Security/Report-access-control.md

 - `isMethodGranted`
 - `isMethodGrantedForRole`

-The former checks whether a specific permission is granted to the specified role.
-The latter performs the same check but on sets of roles associated to the same user.
-Whenever a user has multiple roles, such set is defined as a comma-separated sequence of roles, and service permissions are checked against each one of them.
+The former checks whether specific permission is granted to the specified role.
+The latter performs the same check but on sets of roles associated with the same user.
+Whenever a user has multiple roles, such a set is defined as a comma-separated sequence of roles, and service permissions are checked against each one of them.
 Hereby we provide the implementation:

 ```
 public class Role implements Model {